IVF Pregnancy vs. Natural Pregnancy

 Taking Care of Body and Mind

-For most IVF pregnancy patients, one of the quite stressful things is constantly evaluating and guessing at symptoms; but it’s difficult to avoid.
+For most IVF pregnancy patients, one of the quite stressful things is constantly evaluating and guessing at symptoms, but it’s difficult to avoid.
 It’s in their best interest to step up their self-care.
 They must give themselves a break and be gentle with themselves physically and emotionally.
-They must Ensure they get enough sleep and quality nutrition and avoid high-intensity activity: low-impact exercise such as gentle walks can help them manage stress, but anything more strenuous should be suspended.
-They’re being advised to Reach out to their trusted support network, whether that’s their partner, a close friend or family member, a professional counselor, or some combination of the above.
+They must ensure they get enough sleep and quality nutrition and avoid high-intensity activity: low-impact exercise such as gentle walks can help them manage stress, but anything more strenuous should be suspended.
+They’re being advised to reach out to their trusted support network, whether that’s their partner, a close friend or family member, a professional counselor, or some combination of the above.
 They shouldn’t hesitate to ask their fertility team if they have specific medical questions or concerns.
 The fertility team has been through this many times before and may be able to help the patients find some peace of mind.

 Twins and Multiple Births